 Making Your Dream a Reality: Finance Your Start-up With the Right Mix of Capital

-If you’re planning on starting a business, chances are you’ll need some form of capital, which simply refers to the money that finances your business.
+If you’re planning on starting a business, chances are you’ll need to address how you’ll finance your start-up, which simply refers to the money you need to finance your business.

 One reason for the failure of many small businesses is that they undercapitalize their business.
 Therefore, it is important that you know how much money you will actually need to start and to run your business until you reach your break-even point—the point when your sales revenue equals your total expenses.